ARTFL-Project/text-pair/README.md

 ## Run comparison between preprocessed files manually

-It's possible run a comparison between documents without having to regenerate ngrams.
+It is possible to run a comparison between documents without having to regenerate ngrams.
 In this case you need to use the `--only_align` argument with the `textpair` command.
-Source files (and target files if doing a cross DB alignment) need to point to the location of generated ngrams.
+Source files (and target files if doing a cross-database alignment) need to point to the location of generated ngrams.
 You will also need to point to the `metadata.json` file which should be found in the `metadata` directory found in the parent directory of your ngrams.

 -   `--source_files`: path to source ngrams generated by `textpair`
 -   `--target_files`: path to target ngrams generated by `textpair`.
 If this option is not defined, the comparison will be done between source files.
--   `--source_metadata`: path to source metadata, a required parameter
+-   `--source_metadata`: path to source metadata
--   `--target_metadata`: path to target metadata, a required parameter if target files are defined.
+-   `--target_metadata`: path to target metadata

 Example: assuming source files are in `./source` and target files in `./target`: